 Cougar Communication Groups - These affordable and intensive summer therapy groups are for children ages 18 months and up.
 They are designed to improve speech and language skills and maintain progress made during the school year.
 Our summer program features adjusted tuition for families with lower incomes, small groups with a ratio of 1 clinician to 2 children, and fun activities.

 Groups focus on a specific disorder area.
 Various groups are available to focus on: Language, Articulation/ Phonology, Social, Fluency, and Voice skills.
 These groups are especially appropriate for children who do not receive public school services during the summer.
 Please click here for our current flyer and enrollment packet for upcoming summer activities.
+You may also access the flyer in English or in Spanish (en español).

 Preschool Language Learning Group (LLG) Program – Children ages two-to-five receive intensive language development intervention during three-hour group sessions on Tuesday and Thursday mornings from 9-12pm.
 For the latest LLG enrollment packet, please click here.